-this unusual episode of price rigidity so remarkable is the fact that during the 73year period there were substantial variations in the structure of the soft drink market.
+In this paper we study price rigidity of Coca-Cola during the 1886-1959 period, by documenting a nominal price rigidity that lasted more than 70 years.
+What makes this unusual episode of price rigidity so remarkable is the fact that during the 73-year period there were substantial variations in the structure of the soft drink market.
 In addition, the 1886-1959 period witnessed two World Wars and the Great Depression along with less remarkable economic fluctuations as well as numerous regulatory interventions, which led to substantial changes in the demand and supply conditions.
-Yet, the actual retail price of Coca-Cola did not reflect these changes in market conditions, as the traditional economic theory would predict: the price of Coke remained at 5¢.
+Yet, the actual retail price of Coca-Cola did not reflect these changes in market conditions, as the traditional economic theory would predict: the price of Coke remained 5¢.

-We find that this unusual rigidity is best explained by (i) a contract between the Coca-Cola Company and its parent bottlers (until 1921), (ii) a single-coin vending machine technology, and (iii) a single-coin monetary transaction technology.50
+We find that this unusual rigidity is best explained by (i) a contract between the Coca-Cola Company and its parent bottlers (which was particularly relevant until 1921), (ii) a single-coin vending machine technology, and (iii) a single-coin monetary transaction technology.

 We find that the price adjustment costs the Company faced differed from the standard menu cost.
-In particular, we show that the vending machine replacement cost was a one-time fixed cost that could give the Company the ability to adjust prices at zero marginal cost, while the customer inconvenience cost would be incurred by both the buyer and the seller, for each unit purchased, which would make it a variable cost.
+In particular, we show that the vending machine replacement cost was a one-time fixed cost that could give the Company the ability to adjust prices at zero marginal cost, while the customer inconvenience cost would be incurred by both the buyer and the seller, for each unit purchased.
 Further, we find that quantitatively, the estimated cost of price adjustment we report exceeds the existing price adjustment costs by an order of magnitude.

 Finally, we should comment on a potential broader relevance of the Coca-Cola pricing practices for understanding the phenomenon of "customary fixed prices" of the late 19th and the early 20th centuries.
 For example, many food items (e.g., a cup of milk, a cup of coffee, soap, a loaf of bread, a mug of beer, Hershey's candy-bar, Wrigley's bubble gum, etc.) were selling for a nickel for many years.
 When these prices were increased, they were usually set equal to a dime, and later on, to 15¢ or 25¢.
-For example, KC Baking Powder was selling for a fixed price of 25¢ for over 50 years!51
+For example, KC Baking Powder was selling for a fixed price of 25¢ for over 50 years!